late-cretaceous/simulation-frame/README.md

 ## 📖 Advanced Documentation

-For in-depth documentation on the robust features, error handling, and advanced techniques, see the [Framework Guide](./framework-guide.md).
+For in-depth documentation on the robust features, error handling, and advanced techniques, see the Framework Guide documentation.

 ## 📄 License